MLB Odds: Padres - Cubs Prediction, Pick, How To Watch

-The Chicago Cubs come in after losing three of four to the Dodgers and sit in third in the NL Central.
-The San Diego Padres are 12-12 but just won three of four against the NL West-leading Arizona Diamondbacks.
+The Chicago Cubs and San Diego Padres have split the first two games of this series, and now head to the rubber match in game three this afternoon.
 It’s time to continue our MLB odds series with a Padres-Cubs prediction, pick, and how to watch.

-The Padres’ offense is struggling so far on the season, but Fernando Tatis Jr. is back and starting to get going.
-They just took three of four against the Diamondbacks, scoring 19 runs in the four games in the process.
-This is a major improvement, as they had scored just two runs in the three games against the Braves, and save the ten-run outburst against the Brewers, had not scored over four runs in nine games.
-Drew Smyly will return to the mound in the series after his near-perfect game, but not until the second game of the series.
-In this one, it will be Justin Steele taking the mound to defeat the Dodgers.
+The Padres’ offense struggled again in the first game of the series, being shut out by the Cubs and losing 6-0.
+In game two, Fernando Tatis Jr. Drove in three runs and trolled the Cubs faithful with a little dance routine in the process.
+For the Cubs, Drew Smyly followed up his near-perfect game, with a five-inning two earned run outing, leaving with the lead.
+The bullpen gave up three runs though and the Cubs took the loss.

 Here are the Padres-Cubs MLB odds, courtesy of FanDuel.